San Sebastián, Lempira

 San Sebastián is a municipality in the Honduran department of Lempira.

-It is one of the most isolated municipalities in Lempira and is located 13km away from San Manuel Colohete.
+It is one of the most isolated municipalities in Lempira and is located 13 km away from San Manuel Colohete.

 History

 In the 1887 census, San Sebastián appeared as Colosuca village, of Gracias.
 It became a municipality on 7 March 1896.
 The name "Colosuca" means "Beautiful Place".

 Geography

 The municipality capital is up on a big mountain, surrounded by many pine trees and some oak trees.
 The mountains are very high and steep.
 In some of these mountains the vegetation changes to bushes and undergrowth.
 The origin of the rocks and soil all around is volcanic.